 Note.
-The current project is focused on the laypersons’ version, and our scholars’ version with adjustments from the target article is meant to allow readers to compare the scholar and our translation for laypersons.
+The current project is focused on the laypersons’ version.
 Measures are marked as either a replication directly translated for laypersons from the target’s scenarios, or as an extension to indicate that we added this measure to try and further clarify the effect.
 The numbers in parentheses indicate the changes made for the x10 and x100 conditions, with the x10 condition being 10 times the target’s stated sample size, and the x100 condition being 100 times the target’s stated sample size.
+Our adjustments to the original’s targeted at scholars is provided in the supplementary, to help explain the steps taken from the original to our laypersons’ version.

+Exploratory extensions

-Exploratory extension independent variable: Sample size manipulation
+Sample size manipulation

 Participants were randomly assigned to one of three conditions: control, X10, or X100.
 Participants in the control condition were presented with questions similar to those in the target article, with our translation to laypersons, using the target’s sample size numbers.
 We added two conditions: in the x10 condition participants read about samples 10 times the target’s stated sample size, and in the x100 condition participants read about samples 100 times the target’s stated sample size.
 For example, in Problem Q2 the target article indicated “4 out of 5 infants” to have a preference for Toy A over Toy B. For that problem in the extension conditions, we manipulated them to be 40 out of 50 infants for the X10 condition and 400 out of 500 infants in the X100 condition.